kaspar-p/kvstore/docs/sstable.md

 # SSTable format

+This document describes the format of the SSTables on the disk.

 ## ptr (8 bytes)

 - Most significant 4 bytes are the offset within the file where the block starts.